figure002/setlyze/src/doc-src/source/user_manual.rst

     The alpha level is also used to determine if a P-value returned by statistical tests is considered significant.
 The P-value is considered significant if the P-value is equal or less than the alpha level.

-    In the summary report for an analysis done in batch mode a result is only displayed if one of the statistical tests was considered significant.
-Some statistical tests are repeated (see next option) and the result for a repeated test is only considered significant if :math:`((1-\alpha)*100)\%` of the repeats resulted in a significant P-value.
-So with 20 repeats and :math:`\alpha = 0.05`, 19 out of 20 repeats (95%) must have had a significant P-value for the test result to be considered significant.

 Number of repeats for statistical tests
     Sets the number of repeats to perform on some statistical tests.
 Some